-While recognized for their benefits in the athletic and medical fields, compression socks are frequently applied for workers that need to improve their foot support and their blood circulation in the legs.
-Such individuals include office workers, restaurants, hotel staff, health care workers, and many other working professionals.
+Compression socks are known for their benefits in the athletic and medical fields, but they are frequently used by workers who need to improve their foot support and their blood circulation in the legs.
+Such individuals include office workers, restaurant and hotel staff, health care workers, and many other working professionals.

-Maternity compression socks or pregnant women compression socks are often applied by individuals that desire to limit their risk of thrombosis, varicose veins, reduce risk of phlebitis, and to reduce the pain and swelling that occurs in the ankles and feet.
+Maternity compression socks, also known as pregnancy compression socks, are often applied by women who want to limit their risk of thrombosis, varicose veins, or phlebitis, and to reduce the pain and swelling that occurs in the ankles and feet, especially during pregnancy.

-Apart from individuals that are making use of compression socks to attain recovery under several medical conditions.
-Compression clothing is generally worn by a large variety of athletes, soccer players, football players, runners, and those who participate in sports of other types as well.
+Apart from individuals who use compression socks to recover from various medical conditions, compression clothing can be worn by anyone, including athletes, soccer players, football players, runners, and those who participate in sports of other types as well.